-The Vibrant Health Association, in partnership with other health associations, achieves its mission through education, referral services and informational services.
+The Vibrant Health Association, in partnership with other organizations, achieves its mission through education, referral services and informational services.
 These efforts are supported by volunteers and staff and funds raised in communities across the US.

 Thanks to the generosity of our donors and the work of our volunteers and staff, the Vibrant Health Association is leading the way in actively deterring disability and life threatening disease.
-The Association has partnered with various doctors, health organizations, and other agencies to bring about an overall balanced, healthy approach to life addressing the mental, physical, spiritual and emotional aspects of ourselves.
-We actively pursue prevention as the key to vibrant longevity.
+We are also dedicated to helping to heal generations of residual pain from slavery.
+The Association has partnered with various naturopathic doctors, therapists, ministers, fitness pros, nutritionists, academics, etc., to bring about an overall balanced, healthy approach to life.

 Eat Your Micros